.png)

 December 5, 2025

-Your CTO says "we can build this AI ourselves."
-They're right about the tech—pipes, databases, and automations.
+Your CTO says "we can build this AI Brain ourselves."
+They're right about the tech, pipes, databases, and automations.
 But encoding how communications professionals actually work into AI-usable structure?
 That's years of invisible expertise.
-Before building your own AI content system, ask who's encoding the knowledge canon.
+Before building your own AI content system, ask who's encoding the knowledge?
+The IT-team?

 When I talk with CTOs about encoding the communications profession and the system we've set up for that (The Brain), they get excited and want to know about the storage, how the agentic bit works, and how we set up the AI connection.
-Then they often think or say: “We should build this ourselves.”
+Then they often think or even say out loud: “This is so great, we should build this ourselves.”

-Fantastic compliment.
 It means they agree: we need this, and this is a very smart way to make AI work for our business.
+What is missing is an agentic knowledgebase across all users.

 On the surface, they're absolutely right.
-With a solid IT-AI team, you can wire up n8n flows, spin up vector databases, build internal APIs.
+With a solid IT-AI team, you can spin up vector databases.
+How hard can it be be create a RAG for this.
 Automations and storage are widely available.
 Yet the risk is that you’ll end up with great plumbing and empty pipes.

-Here's what separates a generic AI content stack from a genuinely strategic one: whether you've encoded how professionals actually work.
+Here's what separates a generic AI content stack from one that is set up for purpose: whether you've encoded how professionals actually work.
 What they know.
 How that and what knowledge flows through an organization.
 How messaging gets adapted, negotiated, and approved in real life.

 Communications leaders do not encode